trade-tariff/trade-tariff-api-docs/source/fpo/terms-and-conditions.html.md

-# Terms and conditions for use of the FPO Commodity Code Identification Tool
+# Terms and conditions for use of the Fast Parcel Operator (FPO) Commodity Code Identification Tool
 By using this service you (the software developer) indicate that you accept these terms and conditions and agree to abide by them.

 The service is owned and operated by the Online Trade Tariff Team within His Majesty's Revenue and Customs (HMRC).